kharchenkolab/leidenAlg/README.md

 brew install libxml2 glpk gmp
 ```

-For Mac OS users, there is a guide for troubleshooting [here](https://github.com/kharchenkolab/leidenAlg/wiki/Installing-leidenAlg-for-Mac-OS) if issues arise.
+**Note:** For Mac OS users, there is a guide for troubleshooting [here](https://github.com/kharchenkolab/leidenAlg/wiki/Installing-leidenAlg-for-Mac-OS) if issues arise.

 ## Functions